 With the increase in security and privacy threats.
 Whether by NSA and other government security agencies which read your private email conversations, monitor your internet activities etc.

 The best thing to is to protect your privacy and be encrypted.
 Encryption is a wise idea in such a world where even the government and surveillance agencies are eager and keen to keep no concept of individual privacy.

 It can definitely keep your important data safe and secure with a password or encryption key that is safe within you or the people you trust and keep you and away from the prying eyes of snoopers or cybercriminals.

 In this article, we will guide you how you can encrypt your email conversation using a desktop client like Thunderbird and Postbox and how to encrypt all the email provider you use (Gmail, Outlook, Yahoo, Google Apps etc.)

 To keep your email secure and private and to keep it away from the access of any snooper you need to encrypt it in three ways; the connection from your email service provider, your current actual email messages; and the stored, cached or archived email messages.

-If you don’t encrypt the connection of your email provider and keep checking and sending the messages the other users on your network, can steal your email login credentials.
+If you don’t encrypt the connection of your email provider and keep checking and sending the messages to the other users on your network, you can steal your email login credentials.